pteridogroup/shinyppg/inst/doc.md

 ## About Advanced Columns

-The PPG database includes several technical columns that provide additional information:
+The PPG database includes several technical columns that provide additional
+information:

 - **taxonID**: A unique identifier code for each row
 - **acceptedNameUsageID**: Links synonyms to their accepted name
 - **parentNameUsageID**: Links taxa to their parent in the hierarchy
+- **created**: The date when the record was created
+- **modified**: The date when the record was last modified

 These columns ensure accurate linking between related taxa.
 While `scientificName` should theoretically be unique, historical botanical naming means some names have been published multiple times by the same author, necessitating unique identifiers.

+The `acceptedNameUsage` and `parentNameUsage` columns are automatically generated from the corresponding ID columns to provide human-readable names.

 Click the **"Show advanced columns"** button below the table to toggle visibility of these technical columns.